kmokos/requirements-safety-assesment/README.md

 java -jar ReqDoSA-1.0.jar

-Inside the Model folders the requirements together the supporting DSO exist.
+Inside the Model folders the Star Stracker requirements (model.mydsl) together with the supporting domain-specific ontology (model.xmi) exist.
 While in the Model folder, you can find the final version of the SLIM model used in Compass toolset.

 More on the approach can be found in https://depend.csd.auth.gr/software/requirements-safety-assessment